Houdan: History

 The name has evolved from the Saxon "Hoding," meaning "settlement on the hill".
 Houdan is thought to have been inhabited since the 5th century.
 By the 12th century, two churches and a château were present.

 During the Hundred Years' War, the town changed hands and was pillaged frequently.
 The town was destroyed; only the 12th century keep survives from that period.
 After the war, the town was ruled by the English until 1475.

 Houdan is mentioned in the Prophecies of Nostradamus.

 Houdan was a staging post on the road from Paris to Brittany, and many old inns are still standing.

 Houdan was also an important poultry market for Paris and a breed is named after the town.
 The breed is ornamental, but is also used for its meat and white eggs.

 It is the site of the Boldoflorine factory which over the years had transformed from absinthe distillery to producer of herbal remedies and tisanes.
 In the 2000s the factory was converted to residential use.

+Population

 Infrastructure

-It is on the SNCF train line between Alençon station in Normandy, and the Gare Montparnasse in Paris.
+Houdan station is on the train line between Dreux station in Eure-et-Loir, and the Gare Montparnasse in Paris.
 It is on the route nationale 12 connecting Paris with Brittany, which once passed through, but now bypasses, the town.